CurveDocs/curve-resources/docs/lp/depositing/depositing-into-a-cryptoswap-pool.md

 *For instance, the [CVX/ETH pool](https://curve.fi/#/ethereum/pools/cvxeth/deposit) is used in the examples below.*

 ## **Depositing into the pool**
 Visit the deposit page ([https://curve.fi/#/ethereum/pools/cvxeth/deposit](https://curve.fi/#/ethereum/pools/cvxeth/deposit)).
 You will need at least one of the two tokens in the pool to deposit.
-CVX/ETH-pool contains of CVX and ETH.
+CVX/ETH-pool consists of CVX and ETH.

 <figure markdown>
   ![](../../images/cvxeth_deposit.png){ width="300" }